 3. The bridge to building employee loyalty

-Showing appreciation and recognizing your employees for their efforts is also key to building employee loyalty.
+Showing employee appreciation and recognizing them for their efforts is also key to building employee loyalty.
 If you are asking yourself the best way to measure other people’s dedication and loyalty, a metric like the Employee Net Promoter Score (eNPS) is precisely the answer. eNPS is a method that revolves around the Net Promoter Score (NPS) to measure loyalty, and is calculated based on responses to a few questions such as:

 - “On a scale from 0-10, how likely are you to recommend our product/service to your family or friends?”